nsrr/abc-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

 > The Apnea, Bariatric surgery, and CPAP study (ABC Study) was supported by National Institutes of Health grants R01HL106410 and K24HL127307.
 Philips Respironics donated the CPAP machines and supplies used in the perioperative period for patients undergoing bariatric surgery.
-The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).
+The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## Data overview